Counterpoint: Direct Group Sales Over Indirect Platforms

 At the end of the day, this new platform won't solve the booking volume and margin challenges of Hotel Group Sales departments.
 It will certainly put additional price pressure on the Brands themselves by focusing on yet another indirect price-driven sales tool.
 The future of high value Hotel Group Business is intelligent, focused Direct Sales efforts targeting proven opportunities defined by date, location, value, and desired experience.
 That is the far better strategy for building long term value and brand equity for hotel meetings and events.

-Knowland is the leader in AI-powered group business data for hotels, convention and visitor bureaus (CVBs), conference centers and other meeting venues and the driver behind adopting a Proactive Group Sales Strategy.
+Knowland is the world"s leading provider of data-as-a-service insights on meetings and events for hospitality.
 With the industry's largest historical database of actualized events, thousands of customers trust Knowland to sell group smarter and maximize their revenue.
-Knowland operates globally and is headquartered in Rosslyn, VA.
-To learn more about our suite of solutions, please visit www.knowland.com, follow us on Twitter @knowlandgroup or call 202-312-5880.
+Knowland operates globally and is headquartered just outside Washington, DC.
+To learn more about our solutions, visit www.knowland.com or follow us on Twitter @knowlandgroup.

 Phone: +1 571 429 5772